Emotiv/cortex-example/csharp/README.md

 #### Examples
 **1. EEGLogger**
 * This example opens a session with the first Emotiv headset.
 Then subscribe and save eeg data to EEGLogger.csv file until Esc key pressed.
-* The basic work-flow: Login via EMOTIV App -> requestAccess-> Authorize (license is required) -> find and connect headset -> Create Session -> Subscribe EEG data.
+* The basic work-flow: Login via EMOTIV App -> requestAccess-> Authorize (an appropriate license is required) -> find and connect headset -> Create Session -> Subscribe EEG data.

 **2. MotionLogger**
 * This example opens a session with the first Emotiv headset.
 Then subscribe and save motion data to MotionLogger.csv file until Esc key pressed.